-Current trade and other payables include \$18,562 (2018: \$33,000) to key management personnel at reporting date in respect of outstanding fees and termination expenses.
+Current trade and other payables include \$59,536 (2021: \$19,467) to key management personnel at reporting date in respect of outstanding fees.

 The consolidated entity did not have any other loans or transactions with related parties during the current year.